oroinc/platform/src/Oro/Bundle/CalendarBundle/Resources/doc/contextMenu.md

                 oro_calendar_remove_action: ~
 ```

-Developer can define parameters:
+Developer can define attributes:
-- Label shows action name into menu (required).
+- **Label** shows action name into menu (required).
-- Position define place of action in context menu.
+- **Position** define place of action in context menu.
-- Module consists js module that to perform action into browser.
-If developer don't provide module parameter then
+- **Module** consists js module that performs action into browser.
+If developer does not provide module parameter then
  context menu don't have this action (required).
-- Template parameter provide twig template that replace standard item template? for example:
+- **Template** provides twig template that replace standard item template, for example:
 ``` twig
 <li{{ oro_menu.attributes(itemAttributes) }}>
     <a href="javascript:void(0);" class="action">